shanto097/FirstRepo/conflict.md

-trying to access from master branch
+trying to access from worstBranch branch